stevemorris/Circuitry/README.md

 A circuit's external inputs and outputs (to the simulator or another circuit) do not include an Id or a Lead.

-Below is the sample FullAdder circuit from the file circuits/examples/sample_circuits.rb, which is an example of a complete circuit definition:
+Below is the sample FullAdder circuit from the file examples/sample_circuits.rb, which is an example of a complete circuit definition:

-    FullAdder = {
+    Circuitry["FullAdder"] = {
       'A'       => ['XOR#1.A', 'AND#2.A'],
       'B'       => ['XOR#1.B', 'AND#2.B'],
       'XOR#1.Q' => ['XOR#2.A', 'AND#1.A'],